shakes76/PatternAnalysis-2024/recognition/S4696417-Stable-Diffusion-ADNI/README.md

    - Encoding images to the latent space
    - Adding noise according to the noise schedule
    - Training the U-Net to predict this noise
-   - Periodically generating samples to monitor progress
+   - Periodically generating samples by gradually removing the predicted noise.

    The model was trained with the below parameters.
     - batch size: 16